uds-packages/template/README.md

 > Notes:
 >   - The IP addresses used here are placeholders.
 You can use whatever values you want that work for your environment.
 >   - Package versions can be found [here](https://github.com/defenseunicorns/uds-package-metallb/pkgs/container/packages%2Fmetallb)
->   - If you won't be using Keycloak, you can omit setting the `IP_ADDRESS_PASSTHROUGH_INGRESSGATEWAY` variable.
-The package is smart enough to not create the associated IPAddressPool if the variable is not set.
 >   - If you also want a 4th default IPAddressPool you can additionally set the `IP_ADDRESS_POOL` variable too.
 It should be an IP range, not a single address unlike the other variables which are single address.
 Ranges can be specified in either CIDR notation or "StartAddress-EndAddress" notation.

 ## Contributing